 Vitamin E sources include vegetable oils, seeds, leafy green vegetables, and nuts.

 7. Vitamin B3

 Niacin or vitamin B3 enables the body to function.
 It helps you feel energized, burns fat, and converts food into energy.

 Lack of the vitamin causes pellagra where the patient experiences dementia, dermatitis, and diarrhea.

 Severe deficiency affects the nervous system in form of psychiatric symptoms and dementia.

 The vitamin is available from fish, beef, chicken, salmon, tuna, nuts, and avocados.

 8. Vitamin C

-Vitamin C or ascorbic acid helps to prevent and repair nerve damage and therefore essential for nerve health.
-It also helps with relieving anxiety and in maintaining healthy brain chemistry.
+Vitamin C or ascorbic acid helps to prevent and repair nerve damage and is therefore essential for nerve health.
+It also helps with relieving anxiety and maintaining healthy brain chemistry.
 Humans do not make vitamin C and so it should be in the diet.